Offal, viscera and organs meats are the internal organs and entrails of a slain or butchered animal and mean the same

-Heck yes!
 The idea that internal organ meats, offal or viscera is bad, is completely untrue.
 This is good dog nutrition.
 In fact it wasn't all that long ago, that people were eating these discarded meat parts, too.
 Think steak and kidney pie, blood pudding, liver and onions, sweetbreads, etc.

-Those internal organs in the picture above, better known as meat by-products are the parts of a slaughtered food animal that are considered ' not appropriate ' for human consumption, but they are perfectly nutritious and safe to eat.
+Those internal organs in the picture above, better known as meat offal, are the parts of a slaughtered food animal that are considered ' not appropriate ' for human consumption, but they are perfectly nutritious and safe to eat.